The Working Strategic Plan – Approval Phase

-A draft of the Working Strategic Plan is now available for Otis Community discussion and input.
-Community members are invited to submit their own or their committee/group's input no later than October 28, 2014, via a Community Forum (public) site, an e-mail (private), or an Interactive Form (anonymous).
+The Working Strategic Plan is now available for Otis Community review.
+Community members are invited to submit any proposals for amendment no later than November 26, 2014, via a Community Forum (public) site, an e-mail (private), or an Interactive Form (anonymous).

 2014-19 Strategic Planning